Core Idea

 • Each actor perceives only their immediate environment and acts on incomplete, often delayed signals

-• Systems-Hierarchy creates multiple levels of interaction — local decisions aggregate into system-level patterns that no single actor can see or control
+• Systems-Hierarchy creates multiple levels of interaction — local decisions aggregate into system-level patterns no single actor can see or control

 The Structural Root Cause